ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz/business-central/LocalFunctionality/Czech/ui-extensions-cash-desk-localization-cz.md

 ---
-title: Cash Desk Localization for Czech
+title: Cash Desk Localization for Czech (Extension) | Microsoft Docs
 description: The application covers the requirements of Czech legislation and best practices for Microsoft Dynamics 365 Business Central in the field of cash registers.
 author: v-pejano